 Progress Over Perfection: The Classroom Mantra Every Student Needs

-Why teachers are hanging these three words on their classroom walls — and how to use them.
+Why teachers are hanging these three words on their classroom walls — and how to use them well.

 Perfectionism is one of the quietest things holding students back.
-The 'Progress Over Perfection' design has become a back-to-school favorite among teachers and educators because it reframes failure as forward motion — here is why it works and how to use it in your classroom.
+The 'Progress Over Perfection' design has become a back-to-school favorite among teachers and educators because it reframes failure as forward motion.
+Here is why it works, where to hang it, and how to weave it into the daily life of your classroom.

-The three words that change how kids learn
+The three words that quietly change how kids learn

 That is exactly why this design has become a back-to-school favorite among teachers and educators.
-As a poster above the whiteboard or beside the door, it reframes the entire emotional climate of a classroom.
+Hung as a poster above the whiteboard or beside the door, it reframes the entire emotional climate of a room.
 Mistakes stop being verdicts and start being steps.
-Effort becomes the thing that counts.
-For a student who freezes at the first sign of difficulty, a wall that quietly insists progress matters more than perfection can be genuinely freeing.
+Effort becomes the thing that counts, and revision becomes a sign of strength rather than failure.
+For a student who freezes at the first sign of difficulty, a wall that calmly insists progress matters more than perfection can be genuinely freeing — and it keeps insisting it long after the first-day pep talk has faded.

 Shop the poster →